7 Top Motorcycle Accessories

 If you have any questions or need clarification, just ask.
 There are no stupid questions.
 You’re instructor really does want to help you become a safe and competent rider.
 They also want you to enjoy the whole experience!
 At the end of the road-riding session, you’ll find out if you’ve reached the level needed to get your compulsory basic training certificate.
 It’s likely you’ll have a good idea if you’ve nailed it or not because your instructor will be coaching you along.
 They’ll be letting you know how you’re doing.

 Once you have your CBT, you’ll need to get out and ride regularly.
 The compulsory basic training certificate gives you the freedom of the road so you can keep learning.
 That happens through practice, in all sorts of weather and traffic conditions.
+Follow our tips for learning to ride and honing your skills.
 Don’t push yourself beyond your limits.
 Trust that you will improve with your experience over the next few years.
 After that, it’s time to train for a full motorcycle licence.

 With Christmas just around the corner, you might be wondering what to get your favourite motorcycle enthusiast or even a little something for yoursel...